Ichthyostega: Description

-Ichthyostega was a fairly large animal for its time, as it was broadly built and about 1.5 m (4.9 ft) long.
+Ichthyostega was a fairly large animal for its time, as it was broadly built and about 1.5 m long.
 The skull was low, with dorsally placed eyes and large labyrinthodont teeth.
 The posterior margin of the skull formed an operculum covering the gills.
 The spiracle was situated in an otic notch behind each eye.
 Computed tomography has revealed that Ichthyostega had a specialized ear, including a stapes with a unique morphology compared to other tetrapods or to any fish hyomandibula.

 Postcranial skeleton

 The legs were large compared to contemporary relatives.
-It had seven digits on each hind leg, along with a peculiar, poorly ossified mass which lies anteriorly adjacent to the digits.
+It had seven digits on each hind leg, along with a peculiar, poorly ossified mass that lies anteriorly adjacent to the digits.
 The exact number of digits on the forelimb is not yet known, since fossils of the hand have not been found.
 While in water, the foot would have functioned like a fleshy paddle more than a fin.